June 22, 2026

 Richmond and Henrico Health Districts Encourage Parents and Caregivers to Schedule Appointments for Children’s School-Required Vaccines

 The Code of Virginia requires children entering daycare, public and private schools to give proof of vaccination before enrolling in school.
-These vaccines should be given based on the schedule recommended by Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics and American Academy of Family Physicians.
-Parents and guardians can view the Virginia childhood vaccine schedule on this PDF.
+Virginia schools require immunizations for entry into kindergarten, seventh grade, and 12th grade.
+These vaccines should be given based on the schedule recommended by the Virginia Department of Health (VDH), the American Academy of Pediatrics and the American Academy of Family Physicians.
+Vaccines may also be required for work and other activities.

 Virginia Vaccines for Children (VVFC) providers offer no-cost vaccines to children (younger than 19 years of age) who are uninsured or underinsured; Medicaid-eligible or Medicaid-enrolled; and/or American Indian or Alaska Native.
 Search for a VVFC provider near you by using rhhd.gov/vfc.

-RHHD offers vaccination appointments for children and adults at its Cary Street, Henrico East and Henrico West clinics.
-Call 804-205-3500 to make an appointment.
+RHHD offers vaccination appointments for children and adults at its Cary Street (804-205-3500), Henrico East (804-652-3190) and Henrico West (804-501-4001) clinics.
 Bilingual-in-Spanish staff is available at all locations.

 # # #